Senior Gear Editor

 Cons: A bit heavy overall

 For a 50/50 resort/backcountry shell, you can’t go wrong with this one.
 Those who spend more time in the backcountry than on the resort might find themselves a bit disappointed by the weight.
 As such, they would likely find a more backcountry-specific shell like the Rab Khroma Kinetic, Mountain Hardwear High Exposure, OR Skytour, or the Arc’teryx Rush to be better options.
-But for resort riding durability, this jacket is second to none.
-And, for the 2023/2024 season, Black Diamond is adding more colors to the lineup.
+But for resort riding durability that can also take on the backcountry, this jacket is a top-tier pick.
+It was a tough choice between this one and the Flylow Quantum Pro for Best Resort/Backcountry Ski Jacket.
+We ended up going with the Flylow due to its lighter weight and roomier fit, but you can’t go wrong with either one.

-Check Price on Black Diamond Check Price on Amazon
+Check Price on Black Diamond Check Price on EVO

 No DWR Necessary Waterproofing